App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- The triggering logic/conditions should be placed inside `ShouldHandle`
-- "Jumping out from a strategy" from a user-defined delegate either via an `Exception` or by a `CancellationToken` just complicates the control flow unnecessarily
+Conditions for triggering retries should be located in `ShouldHandle`.
+Bypassing the strategy from within a user-defined delegate—either through an `Exception` or a `CancellationToken`—unnecessarily complicates the control flow.

 ✅ DO

-Define triggering logic inside `ShouldHandle`
+Set the condition for retry within `ShouldHandle`:

 <!-- snippet: retry-pattern-7 -->
 ```cs